Transcatheter Aortic Valve Replacement (TAVR)

-- Each patient is evaluated both by a cardiologist and two separate cardiac surgeons, to determine whether the patient is best served by surgical or transcatheter aortic valve replacement
+- Each patient is evaluated by both a cardiologist and a cardiac surgeon, to determine whether the patient is best served by surgical or transcatheter aortic valve replacement

 - Each patient will undergo heart catheterization to assess the heart arteries for blockages

 - Each patient will undergo transthoracic echo to assess the heart pump strength and the severity of the valve narrowing